iyxan23/rafflesia/docs/padma.md

 At load, every padma definitions must be cached into memory with their respective lookup tables to prevent slow lookups during compilation.

-Or perhaps it would be better to load definitions that are needed (when other definitions have higher priorities).
+Or perhaps it would be better to lazy load definitions that are needed (when other definitions have higher priorities).

 ### Compilation